 Quotes – Real-life quotes from your interviews hold great value in bringing your personas to life.
 They also provide an insight into the language your personas use which can be useful for your sales team or for creating marketing messages.

-Traits – Each profile should include a list of traits that your sales team can use to identify personas when talking to prospects.
-Examples of traits could be “preference for email communication” or “likely to have an assistant screening calls”.
+Traits – Each profile should include a list of traits your sales team can use to identify personas when talking to prospects.
+Examples of traits include “preference for email communication” or “likely to have an assistant screening calls”.
 Here it can also be useful to include buzzwords and language they use that you may have picked up from your interviews

 Five key questions